wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-email/includes/1-introduction.md

 ## Save metadata to SharePoint lists

 Metadata is defined as a set of data that describes and gives relevant information about other data.
-For example, as emails arrive to our Microsoft Outlook Inbox, we primarily focus on the key metadata such as To, From, Subject and Body.
+For example, as emails arrive to our Microsoft Outlook Inbox, we primarily focus on the key metadata such as **To, From, Subject, and Body**.
 However, there are several other metadata items that are available, like Importance, which are available and can be captured for future use.
 Saving metadata makes it easier to search in the future.

 If you would like to only capture the metadata of specific emails, then you can use a combination of options already available to define that.
 For example, you can only trigger a flow if the email came to you, Cc'd to a specific group email address and the email subject contains 'Monthly Inventory Report'